voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Components are responsible for rendering and event handling in plugins.
 They provide the necessary functionality to display and interact with your plugin in the FiftyOne App.
-Components also implement form inputs and output rendering for Operators, making it possible to customize the way an operator is rendered in the FiftyOne App.
+Components also implement form inputs and output rendering for operators, making it possible to customize the way an operator is rendered in the FiftyOne App.

 For example, FiftyOne comes with a wide variety of